-Climate change did not show an effect on overall spore counts nor species composition (2).
-However, when examining seasonality, significant differences were found between mid-summer and autumn conditions during 2013-2018 (3).
-By 2040, this seasonal effect disappeared, indicating that climate change impacted AMF spore temporal dynamics (3).
-This shift aligns with previous studies, which show that climate change influences soil organism phenology [17].
-Similarly, seasonal climatic variations have been shown to affect host plant phenology, altering AMF root colonization timing and nutrient exchange, which in turn impacts plant health and ecosystem productivity [47].
-With rising temperatures in 2040, increased CO2 assimilation and transport to roots could delay AMF dormancy, potentially modifying symbiotic dynamics [48].
+Climate change did not show an effect on overall spore abundance nor on functional group composition.
+However, when examining seasonality, significant differences were found in Glomeraceae community dynamics between mid-summer and autumn conditions (both early- and late-autumn) during 2013-2018.
+By 2040, this seasonal effect disappeared, indicating that climate change impacted AMF spore temporal dynamics.
+This suggests a shift in the phenology of Glomeraceae, leading to a more continuous spore production throughout the examined experimental period.
+This shift aligns with previous studies, which show that climate change influences soil organism phenology [28].
+Similarly, seasonal climatic variations have been shown to affect host plant phenology, altering AMF root colonization timing and nutrient exchange, which in turn impacts plant health and ecosystem productivity [53].
+Rising temperatures in 2040 may enhance CO2 assimilation and transport to roots, potentially delaying AMF dormancy [54,55] and sustaining spore production across seasons, thereby driving phenological shifts.

 These findings suggest that climate change will likely alter AMF temporal dynamics.
 While the study hypothesized that climate change would lead to more rapid and pronounced seasonal shifts, the results instead reveal a trend toward stabilization across seasons by 2040.
 This indicates a reduction in seasonal fluctuations, highlighting the need to understand these changes in order to predict AMF's future ecological roles and their implications for agriculture in a changing climate.
 Several factors may explain this trend toward stabilization.
-First, changes in AMF dormancy patterns due to rising temperatures could result in more consistent fungal activity across seasons.
-Warmer conditions may reduce the need for AMF to enter dormancy or alter their dormancy cycles, resulting in continuous or more evenly spread spore production throughout the year.
-Additionally, increased resilience of

-Glomeraceae in response to environmental stressors such as elevated $CO_2$ may be contributing to the stabilization.
-Glomeraceae species, which are more efficient in carbon uptake and better suited to changes in carbon allocation belowground, may dominate the community, leading to more consistent spore production across seasons.
-Finally, shifts in host plant phenology may also be influencing AMF dynamics.
-As plants adapt to longer growing seasons and altered growth patterns due to climate change, the timing of AMF root colonization and nutrient exchange could become more consistent, contributing to the observed trend of stabilized spore production.
+First, warmer winters could reduce the environmental cues that trigger dormancy, such as the drop in temperature or reduced resource availability that typically signals the need for a dormant phase, this could change AMF dormancy patterns and result in more consistent fungal activity across seasons or more evenly spread spore production throughout the year [24,25,27,55,56].
+In addition, increased resilience of Glomeraceae in response to environmental stressors, such as elevated CO2, may be contributing to the stabilization [22].
+Glomeraceae species, which are more efficient in carbon uptake and better suited to changes in carbon allocation belowground [5,57], may dominate the community, leading to more consistent spore production across seasons.
+Finally, shifts in host plant phenology may also be influencing AMF dynamics [5,21,56].
+As plants adapt to longer growing seasons and altered growth patterns due to climate change [4,5,58], the timing of AMF root colonization and nutrient exchange could become more consistent, contributing to the observed trend of stabilized spore production.

-Since this study was designed to investigate the effects of climate change on AMF associated with pear trees in Belgium, specifically to assess potential impacts on Belgian agriculture, one key limitation is that the research was conducted within the specific Belgian regional climate.
+Since this study was designed to investigate the effects of climate change on AM fungi associated with pear trees in Belgium, specifically to assess potential impacts on Belgian agriculture, one key limitation is that the research was conducted within the specific Belgian regional climate.
 As a result, the findings may not be fully applicable to other regions or to the broader global climate.
 Broader studies that consider multiple regions with diverse climatic conditions would provide a more comprehensive understanding of AMF responses to global climate change.
-Additionally, the temporal resolution of the study (i.e., spore extractions over one year period) may not fully capture the long-term, cumulative effects of climate change on AMF species composition and activity.
+Additionally, the temporal resolution of the study (i.e., spore extractions over one year period) may not fully capture the long-term, cumulative effects of climate change on AMF family composition and activity.
 Longer-term studies examining AMF communities at different stages of climate adaptation would help assess the durability and resilience of these microbial communities over extended periods.